 Eating up a chisel bank is part of the sharpening and flattening process.
 Be careful of the amount of heat you apply.
 Otherwise, it breaks.
 Bringing the blank to red hot is the way to harden the blank.
 Put out the heat in oil, not water, and the oil should have a fast quench rate so that the blank does not take time to cool off the charcoal.

 The chisel comes in a soft state from the store.
 That is why the heating process is necessary.
 It is the same as low-carbon steel when you get it.
 Cut it with a hacksaw, grind it using a wheel and shape it with a file.
-The edges have to be fine by burning through the heat treatment.
+The edges have to be acceptable by burning through the heat treatment.

 Grind down the chisel tip